lrascao/rebar3_appup_plugin/README.md

 Using an .appup.src file
 ---

 You can generate the `.appup` file every time you pack a release with the `rebar3 appup generate` call.
 However when there is the need to add custom data or instructions to the `.appup` it's useful to have it in source control alongside your `.app.src` file.
 The `.appup.src` file can contain Erlang code and it's result should be a [valid appup Erlang term](http://erlang.org/doc/man/appup.html).
-The plugin will look for any files ending in `.appup.src`, evaluate them and have their results written to an `.appup` file that will then be used to generate the relup.
+The plugin will look for any files ending in `.appup.src`, perform template variables substitution, evaluate them and have their results written to an `.appup` file that will then be used to generate the relup.
 [More info](doc/APPUP_SRC.md).

 Code Injection
 ---